 The Canadian "P.Eng.," the Mexican "Ing.," and other similar foreign designations are not recognized in the US.
 Technically, their use is not restricted by state laws.
 However, giving the appearance of a properly licensed "PE" would probably be subject to scrutiny.
 Foreign certification (registration, licensure, etc.) status does not convey any legal rights in the United States.

-Delivery time and procedure for getting the wall certificate varies from state to state.
+Delivery time and procedure for getting the wall certificate vary from state to state.
 Most states do not include the wall certificate with your notice of having passed the PE exam--the certificate comes automatically several weeks or months later.
 In some cases, you have to request the certificate.
-In rare cases, you are asked to pay for it.
+In rare cases, you are asked to pay a small fee for it.

-My state professional engineering society (technical association, etc.) also provides a certificate (plaque, etc.).
-Can I use this instead of a state-issued certificate?
+Can I use my state professional engineering society certificate instead of a state-issued PE certificate?

 I received an EIT (FE, IE, EI, etc.) wall certificate.
 Should I display it?

 You may, if you wish, display your EIT wall certificate.
 Passing the FE exam is an accomplishment to be proud of.